 This new era of sustainable human exploration requires advanced technologies that are efficient, affordable and reliable.
 Solar electric propulsion offers these benefits and is a key technology for the Gateway.
 The first element to launch to space will be the power and propulsion element in 2022.
 This alternative propulsion system will enrich exploration at the Moon by enabling orbit transfers and reusable space tugs to and from the lunar surface.

 Beginning with a series of small commercial delivery missions, we will use new tools and technology demonstrations to conduct more science across the surface of the Moon, and exploit the resources of our nearest neighbor ahead of a human return.

 With some of humanity’s most advanced technologies, future astronauts will stay longer on the surface of the Moon, explore more of the Moon than ever imagined, and build a sustainable presence.

-Working with American companies and leveraging the Gateway, NASA has proposed designing and developing a new reusable human lunar landing system.
-These elements include descent, transfer, refueling, ascent and surface suit capabilities.
-NASA is targeting launch of the first demonstration mission in 2024 to test the descent capability on the lunar surface.
-A second demonstration mission in 2026 will follow, testing the entire new system on the surface before a test mission with crew.
+Working with American companies and leveraging the Gateway, NASA recently proposed designing and developing a new reusable human lunar landing system.
+The elements of this system would include descent, transfer, refueling, ascent and surface suit capabilities.
+Using them, NASA planned to send astronauts to the surface of the Moon in the next decade.

 Space Policy Directive-1 calls for NASA to “lead an innovative and sustainable program of exploration with commercial and international partners to enable human expansion across the solar system and to bring back to Earth new knowledge and opportunities.”
 With this direction from the president, NASA will put astronauts on the Moon in the next decade, and lay the foundation for human exploration of Mars.